 Viewing the electoral register

 The current full electoral register and any notices of amendments, additions or deletions can be viewed at our offices on Southfields Road, Loughborough from 8.30am until 4.45pm Monday to Thursday and 8.30am until 4.15pm on Friday.

 Requesting a certificate

 We can provide you with a certificate to confirm that you are included on the electoral register at a specific address.
 The certificate takes the form of a letter confirming that the person named is on the register at the stated address for the specified period.

 A certificate can only be produced for the person registered at that address, not a third party.
-There is a fee of £10 for one year and a further £2.50 for each additional year.
-Please contact Electoral Services who will check the details and send out any resulting certificate.
+Please contact Electoral Services who will check the details and produce any resulting certificate.